gdbooks/3DCollisions/Chapter4/triangle-triangle.md

 # Triangle Triangle

-As mentioned above, the triangle-triangle test is a generic form SAT test.
-As such
+As mentioned before, the triangle-triangle test is a generic form SAT test.
+As such we will need a few helper functions to get the intervals of the triangle and do the axis testing.

 ## On Your Own